-4.01 FCC Compliance.
-The FLL-722 COT Line Unit complies with the limits for Class A digital devices pursuant to Part 15 of the FCC rules.
+- 4.01 FCC Compliance.
+The FRL-772 RT Line Unit complies with the limits for Class A digital devices pursuant to Part 15 of the FCC rules.
 These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
 This equipment generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
 Operation of this equipment in a residential area is likely to cause harmful interference in which case the user will be required to correct the interference at his own expense.

-4.02 Refer to the installation section of the appropriate practice for the unit being installed to get information on:
+- 4.02 Refer to the installation section of the appropriate instruction manual for the unit you are installing to get information on:

 - Cabling

-- Proper connections
+- · Proper connections

 - Grounding

-- Line power
+- · Line vs. local power

-4.03 All wiring external to the product(s) should follow the provisions of the current edition of the National Electrical Code.
+- 4.03 All wiring external to the product(s) should follow the provisions of the current edition of the National Electrical Code.